Healthy Homes Assessment Napier

 What We Do

-As building inspectors we are experts in all elements of professional house inspects.
-We are here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements involved in specialist house Inspections.
+We’re here to make sure that you make the best decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun parts of purchasing or owning an home.
+We take your investment seriously We will conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We are specialised in a range of services to ensure that you are completely informed of the condition of any property that you might be contemplating buying or selling along with other solutions.
+We specialise in a range of services to make sure you are completely aware of the state of any property you could be contemplating buying or selling as well as additional solutions.

-We don’t just work with you but we also work with some big clients like bank branches, local councils, and insurance companies.
-They clearly like their peace of mind provided, due to the details in our building inspection reports.
+We do not just cooperate with you, we also work with some large clients including the local authorities, banks, and insurance firms.
+They seem to appreciate our peace of mind provided, by the data contained included in our reports on building inspections.

-With our systematic method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into your Report, you are able to actually see any issues that could be discovered.
-With our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues found.
+Through our comprehensive reporting it’s not surprising that we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports